Caellwyn/long-memory-character-chat/README.md

 The model is able to accurately recall information from earlier in the conversation most of the time.
 Vector store searches are generally successful in retrieving the relevant information, but the model does not always actually make use of the information in their responses.
 Generally, though, I've been pleased with the results.

 **Next Steps**
-I'd like to get the model to more proactively reference previous events.
+- I'd like to get the model to more proactively reference previous events.
 It is mostly successful in recall if I directly ask it questions about earlier conversations, but rarely spontaneously references previous events.
 It lives very much in the moment.
 I'm working on prompt engineering to generate this behavior, but it's still in the works.

+- I'm also considering using named-entity recognition to allow the agent to build profiles of characters or places and store information relevant to specific entities.
+This would help the model organize the information by entity rather than just be conversation snapshots.

 ## Problem 2: Personality/Conversation Style Degradation over Long Conversations